It's time for an update

 • Saves money

-Purchasing a single unit (combi boiler) can be cheaper than buying multiple system components compared to installation of a conventional system which usually require, tanks, cylinders, pumps etc.
+Purchasing a single unit (combi boiler) can be cheaper than buying multiple system components compared to installation of a conventional system which usually require, tanks, hot water cylinders, pumps etc.

 • Provides hot water on demand